patrick-rivos/compiler-fuzz-ci/README.md

 3. `cd` into the triage folder
 4. Preprocess the initial testcase (raw.c)

-`../csmith-scripts/preprocess.sh`
+`../csmith-scripts/preprocess.sh '<gcc-opts>'`

 5. Edit `cred-ice.sh` or `cred-qemu.sh` to use the correct compilation options

 Ensure the behavior is present by running the script:
 `../csmith-scripts/cred-ice.sh` or `../csmith-scripts/cred-ice.sh`

 This is a great time to try to reduce the command line args/ISA string.
-See if removing some extensions still causes the issue to show up.
+Edit compiler-opts.txt and see if removing some extensions still causes the issue to show up.

 6. Reduce!

 You can use creduce or cvise for this.
 I prefer creduce so that's what I'll use for the examples, but I use them interchangebly.
 I think the cli/options are the same for both.

-`creduce ../csmith-scripts/cred-ice.sh red.c`
+`creduce ../csmith-scripts/cred-ice.sh red.c compiler-opts.txt`

 and let it reduce!

 Some helpful options:

-`creduce ../csmith-scripts/cred-ice.sh red.c --n 12` - Use 12 cores instead of the default 4
+`creduce ../csmith-scripts/cred-ice.sh red.c compiler-opts.txt --n 12` - Use 12 cores instead of the default 4

-`creduce ../csmith-scripts/cred-ice.sh red.c --sllooww` - Try harder to reduce the testcase.
+`creduce ../csmith-scripts/cred-ice.sh red.c compiler-opts.txt --sllooww` - Try harder to reduce the testcase.
 Typically takes longer to reduce so I'll reduce it without `--sllooww` and then use `--sllooww` after the initial reduction is done.

 # Bug trophy case:
 PRs welcome!